JunSayke/Forum-App/README.md

 # Forum-App
-Incomplete forum app using html, css, jQuery and javascript.
+Incomplete forum app using HTML, CSS (Bootstrap 5), jQuery and JS.

 Shoutout to Sir Eugene